-Once the fact have been gathered and sizes and possible restrictions clarified, the site survey formalises what’s actually required, including:
+- * Once the facts have been gathered and sizes and possible restrictions clarified, the site survey formalises what’s actually required, including:

 - The size of the vehicles + static caravan when it is transported to the site: this type of transportation is a real exercise in haulage, as the static caravan needs to sit on top of another vehicle.
 In our business, this means an articulated or rigid lorry for transportation.
 As such, a static caravan in transport is always designated as an abnormal load.